snphillips/nofrillztwitter/README.md

 `nodemon app.js`

 Open a browser window to http://localhost:3000/ where you should see a "Hello World" message.
-To test if you are connecting to the twitter API, vist http://localhost:3000/tweets/bananas.
+To test if you are connecting to the twitter API, visit http://localhost:3000/tweets/bananas.
 You should see a json with tweets about bananas.

 <img src="https://i.imgur.com/3bvGapG.png" width="500" alt="screengrab of server">

-You can try that with any search term apended after /tweets/.
+You can try that with any search term appended after /tweets/.

 To view the front end, open *index.html* in a browser.